udacity/DSND_Term1/README.md

+# Finding Donors for CharityML

+Assessment Project for WGU-CS C753 - Machine Learning

+# Forked from udacity/DSND_Term1

+## How much of this repo remains from the original repo?

+The **"p1_charityml"** folder is a copy of a folder from the "projects" folder of the original repository.

+All other files are my original work, unless otherwise noted within the file or a readme in the containing folder.

+## Original Readme and licensing

-# Intro to Machine Learning with Pytorch Nanodegree (nd229)
+### Intro to Machine Learning with Pytorch Nanodegree (nd229)

  Content for Udacity's Intro to Machine Learning with Pytorch Nanodegree curriculum, which includes project and lesson content.